hakyimlab/MetaXcan/software/Readme.md

 - A file with the covariance matrices of the SNPs within each gene model (such as [this one](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/covariance.DGN-WB_0.5.txt.gz))

 And use them to run MetaXcan analysis on:
-- GWAS results (such as [these](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/GWAS.tar.gz), which are randomly generated)
+- GWAS results (such as [these](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/GWAS.tar.gz), from  a randomly generated phenotype)

 However, if you have access to interesting data, you can build your own Transcriptome Prediction Model database